NOAA-PMEL/PyFerret/bench/README.md

 which this output is written to the log file may vary from run to run or from system to system.
 Occasional garbled output is the result of this effect.

-6. There are some differences in the benchmark scripts in PyFerret and those in Ferret and, thus, differences in the output.

-7. PyFerret generates PostScript (.ps) files where Ferret generates .plt files.
+6. PyFerret generates PostScript (.ps) files where Ferret generates .plt files.